gv-sh/gaurav-singh.info/src/notes/interaction-design-beyond-screens-2017.md

 root: 4
 slug: interaction-design-beyond-screens-2017
 ---
-Co-facilitated with Dr. Naveen Bagalkot.
+Co-facilitated with [Dr. Naveen Bagalkot](/notes/dr-naveen-bagalkot/).
 The course was about pushing interaction design past screen-based interfaces.
 Students worked on their own solutions to open-ended problems using a range of methods and tools, with user-centred design at the core, and built experiences that live in the world rather than behind glass.

+**Key reference:** <span class="pub-title">The Computer for the 21st Century</span>.
+M. Weiser.
+Scientific American, 94-104, 1991.